monadius/ocaml_simple_interval/README.md

 # Interval2

 [`Interval2`](interval2.mli) is another simple OCaml interval arithmetic library.
-It uses standard rational arithmetic operations to compute optimal floating-point intervals for basic arithmetic operations.
-It is substantially slower than `Interval1` but it may be used in cases when optimal intervals are required (for instance, when point intervals play an important role or when discontinuous functions are considered).
+It computes optimal floating-point intervals for basic arithmetic operations.
+In some cases, it performs computations with rational arithmetic.
+This library is slower than `Interval1` but it may be used in cases when optimal intervals are required (for instance, when point intervals play an important role or when discontinuous functions are considered).

 # Docs